 Beware of organisations that look at the CDO as a functional role.
-If you believe that appointing a CDO ticks the box of “we appointed the role – we are now a digital player”, think again.
+If you believe that appointing a CDO who ticks the box of “we appointed the role – we are now a digital player”, think again.

 - IT veterans who believe “Digital” is just a sexier name for “Technology” – they are not getting it.

-In Phase 2 – Digital Coordination the role is mainly an Architect and an Interpreter.
+The CDO’s role is mainly an Architect and an Interpreter.

 An architect of what?

 He or she also acts as an interpreter between (I’m oversimplifying here) five types of stakeholders:

-- business stakeholders (e.g. marketing, finance, etc.)
+- Business stakeholders (e.g. marketing, finance, etc.)

-- “traditional” IT stakeholders (e.g. CIO / CTO)
+- “Traditional” IT stakeholders (e.g. CIO / CTO)

-- “emerging” digital age stakeholders (e.g. User eXperience designers, app developers, etc.)
+- “Emerging” digital age stakeholders (e.g. User eXperience designers, app developers, etc.)

-- digital natives (e.g. employees and customers)
+- Digital natives (e.g. employees and customers)

-- partners in the broader ecosystem (e.g. suppliers, distributors, providers of products and services that relate to the same customer goals your company is trying to deliver/enable)
+- Partners in the broader ecosystem (e.g. suppliers, distributors, providers of products and services that relate to the same customer goals your company is trying to deliver/enable)